asheremet/console-log-format/README.md

 * `disable` (Boolean)
     * use when you need to disable formatting on certain functions
 * `exclude` (RegEx)
-    * by default anything in `node_modules` is not formatted.
+    * by default, anything in `node_modules` is not formatted.
 Pass your own RegEx to define paths to the files to be excluded from formatting.
 To apply formatting to everything, set to `null`.
 * `path` (Boolean)
-    * by default the path to the file with the line number of where the function is called from are logged in front of all other arguments.
+    * by default, the path to the file with the line number of where the function is called from is logged in front of all other arguments.
 To exclude, set to `false`.
 * `style` (Object)
     * the styling object to describe the colors of the text and background of file paths and function arguments
     * the following colors are available to choose from: \